This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Dragon Fruit Benefits, Including for Anti-Aging and Heart Health

 In recent years, this flavorful ingredient has continued gaining popularity among adventurous eaters and fruit-lovers alike.
-In fact, it has even inspired a Starbucks drink that pairs the fruit with green coffee bean extract, mango and white grape juice.
+It has even inspired a Starbucks drink that pairs the fruit with green coffee bean extract, mango and white grape juice.

 So while dragons may not be real, the namesake fruit most certainly is.
 Let’s take a look at a few ways that pitaya can benefit the body.